helium/HIP/0093-addition-of-wifi-aps-to-mobile-subdao.md

 During the onboarding procedure, the app will gather the location from the mobile phone in the background and use that information as the location of the nearby Wi-Fi access point.
 This self-asserted location will be validated later according to one of the methods described below.

 It is important to make sure that the mobile phone running the app is in close proximity to the Wi-Fi access point in order to reduce the probability of deployers misreporting the actual location of the access point deployment.
-The network can implement several methods (including, but not limited to, latency measurement, RSSI measurement, and physical proof of location, among others) in order to validate the access point’s onboarding location.
+The network can implement several methods (including, but not limited to, latency measurement, RSSI measurement, and physical proof of location, among others) in order to validate the access point’s location asserted by the mobile app.
+The MCC (Manufacturing Compliance Committee) will review and approve those methods during the hardware audit process.

 ##### 3.1.1.2 Location validation

-After an initial assertion of the location during the onboarding using the app as described above, it is important to periodically reassert the location of the access point in order to prevent situations in which the Wi-Fi access point is onboarded in one location and then moved into a different location.
+After an initial assertion of the location during the onboarding using the app as described above, the system must periodically reassert location.
+This will prevent situations in which the Wi-Fi access point is onboarded in one location and then moved into a different location.
+The periodicity used by the system will be subject to review and approval by the MCC during audit of the access point.

 There are multiple and possibly concurrent ways to implement subsequent location validation: